Discussing 5 possible benefits of Becoming a Morning Person and what has changed for me in forming this habit.

 Our minds are busy and stimulated constantly throughout each day and giving myself just a bit of silence works as a reset.
 I find that this has brought a charge to the day that I didn’t have before.

-So on that last note.
-When I feel rushed, I don’t get my coffee and I forget things, I get GRUMPY.
-I know I am not alone in this because I have lived with my little sister for two years and we BOTH did this almost regularly.
+When I feel rushed, I don’t get my coffee and I forget things, I get grumpy.
+I know I am not alone in this.
+Because I have lived with my little sister for two years and we both did this almost regularly.

 Anxiety is about the most annoying of all human emotions to me.
 It is basically a fathom in your mind that exists to torment you with anxious thoughts.
-These thoughts are most of the time running in the back of your mind while you try your very best to ignore them and carry on.
-I had no idea what the heck anxiety was when I was younger and thought I was an absolute FREAK when I would get it.
+These thoughts are most of the time running in the back of your mind while you try your very best to ignore them.
+I had no idea what the heck anxiety was when I was younger and thought I was an absolute freak when I would get it.

-I waited tables for a living when I noticed having it for the first time ever.
-I remember when it would happen clearly.
+In my younger days, I waited tables for a living when I noticed having it for the first time.
+Remembering those times when it would happen clearly.
 I’d walk over to a table and all of a sudden, a rush of nerves would come over me followed by words that at times came out scrambled or way too fast.
 I would want to run and hide under a rock.